legendu-net/blog/misc/content/2024/01/shopping-on-amazon/shopping-on-amazon.md

 it means that there might be more promotion credit left.
 You can increase the quantity of the item until "Total before tax" is positive, then "P&G Promo Credit" in order summary shows the total promotion credit you have.

+## Amazon Prime Membership

+1. You can occasionally pause your Amazon Prime subscription, and Amazon will likely offer you cheaper trials.

 ## Products Which are Sold and Shipped by Amazon